Vets-Who-Code/windows-dev-guide/README.md

 In this section, we'll install Ruby using `rbenv`.
 Using rbenv will also allow you to install multiple Ruby environments on your machine, using different versions.

+*This guide continues installation with zsh as the default shell.*

 1. Install rbenv

 ```sh